s1mmel/PaperMCServer/README.md

 <https://www.spigotmc.org/resources/auctionhouse.61836/>
 <https://thebreakdown.xyz/top-10-plugins-for-bukkit-spigot-servers/>

-* open up ssh for further configuration
+* open up ssh for further configuration and copying files (creating keys with password) Maybe expand this to an ansible approach?

 * optional mysql-db as docker container if there are plugins with db support